TatuLund/bookstore-flow-ee/README.md

 Vaadin 24 supports Servlet 6 and Jakarta EE 10.
 This demo app demonstrates many use cases with Java EE and CDI such as

-- Dependency injection and inversion of control
+- How to use dependency injection and inversion of control
 - How to apply model view presenter architecture in Vaadin app using CDI
+- How to use Vaadin scopes when beans.xml has bean-discovery-mode="annotated"
-- EAR packaging
+- How to use EAR packaging for production
+- How to use WAR packaging for development

 ## Other useful Vaadin tips demoed